How Do You Calculate Startup Costs?

 You may have heard about the affordability of shared workspaces like WeWork.
 Rest assured, these did not earn this reputation from their monthly rent, which still ranges in the thousands for smaller businesses.

 Every business uses some form of equipment.
-This includes office-based businesses, which need computer monitors, wireless routers, etc. Nowadays, employees of young tech startups often use their personal computers as their work computers.
+This includes office-based companies, which need computer monitors, wireless routers, etc. Nowadays, employees of young tech startups often use their personal computers as their work computers.
 In the past, the company had to pay for each employee’s desktop.
 It’s safe to say the tiny equipment bill of tech startups has made the idea of launching one dramatically more attractive.

 Here are some low-cost marketing tools and strategies that can draw tremendous attention to new businesses: